You are browsing documentation for an outdated version. See the

 Use Kong Admin API to access Vitals data via endpoints.
 Additional visualizations, including creating dashboards of Vitals data alongside data from other systems, can be achieved using the Vitals API to integrate with common monitoring systems.

-Use Kong Manager to view visualizations of Vitals data, including the Workspaces Overview Dashboard, Workspace Charts, Vitals tab, and Status Codes, and to generate CSV Reports.
+Use Kong Manager to view visualizations of Vitals data, including the Workspaces Overview Dashboard, Workspace Charts, Vitals tab, and Status Codes.

 Vitals is enabled by default in Kong Enterprise and available upon the first login of a Super Admin.

-You will need one of the following databases to use Vitals:
+You can use one of the following storage strategies with Vitals:

 Guidelines for viewing Vitals